de9uch1/fastBPE/README.md

 The commands supported by fastBPE are:

-getvocab input1 [input2]             extract the vocabulary from one or two text files learnbpe nCodes input1 [input2]      learn BPE codes from one or two text files applybpe output input codes [vocab]  apply BPE codes to a text file applybpe_stream codes [vocab]        apply BPE codes to stdin and outputs to stdout
+getvocab input1 [input2]                        extract the vocabulary from one or two text files learnbpe nCodes input1 [input2]                 learn BPE codes from one or two text files applybpe output input codes [vocab] [threshold] apply BPE codes to a text file applybpe_stream codes [vocab] [threshold]       apply BPE codes to stdin and outputs to stdout
 ```

 fastBPE also supports stdin inputs.
 For instance, these two commands are equivalent: